A Complete Maui Travel Guide

 - Basics: I always find the best basics at either Free People & Abercrombie.
 It’s nice to have some neutral tees and tanks handy during your stay.

-- Workout sets: I love getting mine from Lululemon because they last forever.
+- Workout sets: I love my Lululemon gear because they last forever.
 If you’re on a budget, Amazon has some amazing Lululemon dupes that you can shop here.

 shop this post!